tienngthth/car-share-system/README.md

 ### Master Pi

 1. Go to the mp directory.
+2. Go to server/server.py and update your server IP as host.
-2. Run ./run.sh in your console to initiate the web application, the cloud database connection, the cloud database APIs and the server socket.
+3. Run ./run.sh in your console to initiate the web application, the cloud database connection, the cloud database APIs and the server socket.
-3. Access to web application at localhost:5000, please use Chromium Browser.</br>
+4. Access to web application at localhost:5000, please use Chromium Browser.</br>
     A customer credential: tiennguyen | 2@aA2222</br>
     The admin credential: minh_nguyen | 2@aA3333</br>
     The manager credential: tam_nguyen | 3#aA4444</br>